 - If these interfere with independence in daily activities.

-- If cognitive deficits do not occur exclusively in the context of a delirium
+- If cognitive deficits do not occur exclusively in the context of delirium.

 Nevertheless, I think following a ‘person-centred’ treatment plan is the best.
 Tom Kitwood came up with this idea, which looks at the dementia sufferer holistically and involves both the patient and carers at all stages.
 With regards to helping the patient be comfortable and safe in their own home, this is where occupational therapists come in.
 I managed to speak to the occupational therapist working with the service and managed to find out more about their roles.

-There are various societies which provide much information about dementia, if you are interested.
-Some of these include: Alzheimer’s Research UK, Dementia UK, and Alzheimer’s Society which are all worth taking a look at.
+There are various societies that provide much information about dementia if you are interested.
+Some of these include Alzheimer’s Research UK, Dementia UK, and Alzheimer’s Society which are all worth taking a look at.

-I think it is necessary to educate yourself on what dementia is for I certainly had no clue before I turned up to my work experience, and I’m so glad I was offered the opportunity to learn and share my experience.
-There are a host of research currently looking into dementia – we know so far of the different types, risk factors, and how such treatment such as medication, cognitive stimulation, and how support groups and modifying the environment play a huge role in aiding somebody suffering with dementia.
-Hopefully in the years to come we will know even more about it – and potentially find a cure.
+I think it is necessary to educate yourself on what dementia is, for I certainly had no clue before I turned up to my work experience, and I’m so glad I was offered the opportunity to learn and share my experience.
+There is a host of research currently looking into dementia – we know so far of the different types, risk factors, and how such treatment such as medication, cognitive stimulation, and how support groups and modifying the environment plays a huge role in aiding somebody suffering from dementia.
+Hopefully, in the years to come, we will know even more about it – and potentially find a cure.

-Alice Allen is a third year psychology student at Manchester Metropolitan University.
+Alice Allen is a student at Manchester Metropolitan University.
 She began as a combined honours student studying philosophy as well as psychology.